 We drive through the town of South Queensferry and stop to take in the views across the River Forth and the three Forth bridges, including the iconic cantilever railway bridge opened in 1890.

 From here we drive the short distance to Linlithgow and Linlithgow Palace, home to the Scottish monarchy in the 15th and 16th century and birthplace of Mary Queen Of Scots.
 After viewing the ruins from the forecourt and visiting the only statue of Mary in Scotland, we drive towards Stirling.

 As we arrive at Stirling we see Stirling Castle sitting on an imposing volcanic plug overlooking the Carse Of Stirling.
-Driving up the cobbled streets to the castle we will understand why the castle and the town held such and important commercial stronghold in historic Scotland and why Stirling was the capital of Scotland.
-The castle is a fascinating visit and many areas have been re-created as they were when it was the Royal seat of Scotland.
+Driving up the cobbled streets to the castle we will understand why the castle and the town held such importance in historic Scotland.
+The views from the castle ramparts across the Carse of Stirling towards the Wallace Monument are outstanding.

 From Loch Lomond it is time to travel back to Edinburgh.
 Take in the beautiful scenery of highland fault line as we drive east, including The impressive Campsie and Ochil Hills.